juliawal/MOTIF/README.md

-[3] set to True if you want to filter the CpGs by the provided genes, otherwise False (default is False) [4] path to a list of specific genes to filter the CpGs for [5] set to True if you want to aggregate the CpGs data, otherwise False (default is False) [6] times to run GRNBoost2 as integer value
+[3] set to True if you want to filter the CpGs by the provided genes, otherwise False (default is False) [4] path to a list of specific genes to filter the CpGs for [5] set to True if you want to aggregate the CpGs data, otherwise False (default is False) [6] path to save the outputfile
+[7] set to True if you only want to use protein-coding genes [8] number of times to run GRNBoost2 as integer value
 ```

 # Evaluating MOTIF